-There are so many Whiskies out there it’s hard to taste them all.
+There are so many brilliant Whiskies out there it’s hard to taste them all.

-We’ve gathered some of the best tasting but not best known drams that you more than likely haven’t heard of.
+We’ve gathered some brilliant whiskies but not best known drams that you more than likely haven’t heard of.
 Give them a go and you might just find your next favourite!

 One of Bacardi’s Malts, Aultmore is an award winning but little known Scotch Whisky.
 Their 12 Year Old won Gold in the 2015 Scotch Whisky Masters and is a prime example of the distillery’s finest malts.
 It is brimming with vanilla and honey flavours, all wrapped together with lots of oak wood and citrus notes.
 Lemons and tangerines bounce off the sweeter flavours and have lots of depth and zest to them.

-The Girvan is a grain distillery in the lowlands.
+The Girvan is a grain distillery in the lowlands that makes some brilliant whiskies.
 It is owned by William Grant & Sons and produces award winning Whisky.
 This particular bottling has been released at proof strength, making it 57.1% ABV.
 It won a Gold for Best Scotch Grain at the World Whiskies Awards in 2016.
 It is full of vanilla and super sweet white sugar notes, almost as if you opened a sweet shop in a distillery. some exotic fruits such as pineapples and bananas also appear to add a lovely fruity flavour as well.

 Hailing from the Knockdhu Distillery, AnCnoc (pronounced a-knock)is a Highland Distillery that typically creates light bodied malts.
 This is one of their furores into peate expressions and is a damn fine malt.
 Matured in ex-Bourbon barrels, it has a wonderfully smoky and charred flavour that goes along with deeper notes of oak wood and chocolate.
 There is a sweet, vanilla and lemon tang as well.

 Glen Scotia Double Cask, £37.45 from here